ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 MCAS can be configured to monitor all activities generated within those subscriptions.

-#### Design Considerations

 Similar to Azure ATP integration, this centralises alerts into the MCAS dashboard, reducing the need for security analysts to monitor multiple consoles.
 The Azure Security Centre standard tier license must be acquired and enabled for one or more subscriptions within the tenant.

-#### Design Decisions

-The tables below describe the Azure Security design decisions applicable to all agencies and implementation types, as well as any additional design decisions specific to cloud native or hybrid implementations.
+Table 81 Azure Security Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---